Swpogue/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > It allows us to upload code and save outside our laptop.
-Also
+    >It allows us to upload code and save outside our local device.
+    >
+    >We also use it to publish our code and keep our instructors up to date where we are.

 02. In the terminal, what is the command `mkdir` used for?
-    > | ANSWER HERE |
+    >Is used to create a directory in command prompt.

 03. What is a ***pseudo-class*** and what are some of the most common ones you think you will use?
     > | ANSWER HERE |